Want an ice-breaker? Need a way to liven things up very quickly? Want to get the entire class engaged? Try these uses of classroom polling:

 After you have started the i>clicker program and before you start your class lecture, start an i>clicker poll, but do not ask a question of the class.
 Display the results graph.
 It will start out as an empty graph.
 Now, ask your students to all choose one response – it does not matter which one.
-The graph will now have a varying number of votes for the choices.
+The graph will now have a varying number of votes for the five choices.
 This will only take a few seconds.
-Here is where the fun starts: Ask the class to choose their responses so that all of the choices are evenly distributed.
+Here is where the fun starts: Ask the class to choose their responses so that all of five choices are evenly distributed.
 Watch as the lesser-chosen responses jump up very quickly in number.
 This will repeat itself for a few seconds as most of the students quickly try to choose the responses that need to be evened out.
 Just as quickly, many students will realize that as fewer and fewer students respond, the distribution can be leveled by just a few responses.
 When they reach equal responses and the students stop, a loud roar of approval will ensue.
 Everyone had a part in this very fast cooperative effort and they will take pride in their achievement.

 To summarize, the steps for this fun exercise is:

-- Start i>clicker and choose your course.
+- Start i>clicker and choose your course

-- Start a poll, without asking a question.
+- Start a poll, without asking a question

-- Display the results graph.
+- Display the results graph

-- Ask all students to choose one response, irregardless of which one is chosen.
+- Ask all students to choose one response, irregardless of which one is chosen

 - Now ask the class to make the responses evenly distributed, “Make the graph level for all responses”

-- Watch as the class makes the responses spike and fall until they realize how to even them out.
+- Watch as the class makes the responses spike and fall until they realize how to even them out

-- Congratulate students on their accomplishment.
+- Congratulate students on their accomplishment

 II) Team collaboration